 1.1.4 arrangements for the amendments of TO Construction Agreements and the provision by each Transmission Owner of the information regarding Attributable Works to enable the implementation by The Company of the User Commitment Methodology.

-2. NGESO CONSTRUCTION APPLICATIONS
+2. THE COMPANY CONSTRUCTION APPLICATIONS

 2.1 In this Code:

-2.1.1 "Construction Project" refers (as appropriate) to a New Connection (including New Connections resulting from OTSDUW Build), Modification or a System Construction; and
+2.1.1 "Construction Project" refers (as appropriate) to a New Connection (including New Connections resulting from OTSDUW Build or Reservation), Modification or a System Construction (including System Construction resulting from Reservation); and

 2.1.2 "The Company Construction Application" refers to an application submitted by The Company to a Transmission Owner in relation to a Construction Project, and which is (as appropriate) a: